rcalix1/Cryptography/README.md

 Example:

-    John Smith   -> 01
+    John Smith   → 01
-    Peter Chen   -> 00
+    Peter Chen   → 00
-    Gerald Knapp -> 02
+    Gerald Knapp → 02

 ---

 ## Simple Hash Functions

-Practically all algorithms for computing the hash code of a message view the message as a sequence of \(n\)-bit blocks.
+Practically all algorithms for computing the hash code of a message view the message as a sequence of **n-bit blocks**.

-The message is processed one block at a time in an iterative fashion to produce an \(n\)-bit hash code.
+The message is processed one block at a time in an iterative fashion to produce an **n-bit hash code**.

-Perhaps the simplest hash function consists of starting with the first \(n\)-bit block, XORing it bit-by-bit with the second \(n\)-bit block, XORing the result with the next \(n\)-bit block, and so on.
+Perhaps the simplest hash function consists of starting with the first n-bit block, XORing it bit-by-bit with the second n-bit block, XORing the result with the next n-bit block, and so on.

 We will refer to this as the **XOR hash algorithm**.